Joe Romm: 1998 to 2006

-After leaving the Department of Energy, Romm was the executive director and founder of the non-profit Center for Energy and Climate Solutions, an organization based in the Washington DC area that helped businesses and U.S. States adopt high-leverage strategies for saving energy and cutting pollution and greenhouse gas emissions.
-He was also a principal of the Capital E Group, which consulted on technology assessment and sustainable design services for clean energy technologies, and sat on the Advisory Board of Securing America's Future Energy.
-While at Capital E Group, Romm was also a registered lobbyist, representing the interests of clients Ion America and Sunpower Corp.
+Romm was, for several years, the executive director and founder of the non-profit Center for Energy and Climate Solutions, which helped businesses and U.S. States adopt high-leverage strategies for saving energy and cutting pollution and greenhouse gas emissions.
+He was also a principal of the Capital E Group, which consulted on technology assessment and sustainable design services for clean energy technologies.

-During these years, Romm wrote widely on global warming and energy technologies that can reduce global warming.
-His 2004 book, The Hype about Hydrogen, argues that putting off the implementation of current green technologies in favor of waiting for technological breakthroughs in hydrogen cars is a dangerous distraction that will delay urgently needed government action on reducing greenhouse gas emissions.
+During these years, Romm wrote widely on global warming and energy technology solutions.
+His 2004 book, The Hype about Hydrogen (expanded and updated in 2025), argues that delaying the implementation of current green technologies in favor of waiting for technological breakthroughs in hydrogen cars is a dangerous distraction from reducing greenhouse gas emissions.
 The book was named one of the best science and technology books of 2004 by Library Journal.
 In reviewing the book, Daniel I. Sperling, then a member of California Air Resources Board, offered dissenting views.
-In 2004, Romm also wrote the National Commission on Energy Policy's report, "The Car and Fuel of the Future", which was rated the #1 Hottest Article on Energy Policy by ScienceDirect.
+Also in 2004, Romm wrote the National Commission on Energy Policy's report, "The Car and Fuel of the Future", which was rated the #1 Hottest Article on Energy Policy by ScienceDirect.
 He was also the principal investigator for the National Science Foundation project, Future Directions for Hydrogen Energy Research and Education (2004).
-Romm is interviewed in the 2006 documentary film Who Killed the Electric Car?, directed by Chris Paine and narrated by Martin Sheen.
-In the film, Romm gives a presentation intended to show that the government's "hydrogen car initiative" was a bad policy choice and a distraction that was delaying the exploitation of more promising technologies, such as electric and hybrid cars that could reduce greenhouse gas emissions and increase America's energy security.
-As of 2010, Romm continued to view hydrogen as a "breakthrough technology illusion".
+Romm is interviewed in the 2006 documentary film Who Killed the Electric Car?, in which he argues that the government's "hydrogen car initiative" was a bad policy choice and a distraction that delayed the exploitation of more promising technologies, such as electric and hybrid cars that reduce greenhouse gas emissions and increase America's energy security.